Robert Cranston (Scottish politician)

 Brigadier-General Sir Robert Cranston KCVO CB CBE VD DL FEIS FRSSA (2 June 1843 – 22 October 1923) was a Scottish military officer who served as Lord Provost of Edinburgh from 1903 to 1906.
 He had an illustrious military career largely with the Volunteer Force.

 In 1914, he set up the first Edinburgh Pals battalion; the 15th battalion Royal Scots (also known as the Manchester-Scottish owing to its high ratio of members from the Manchester area).
 This was quickly followed by two further volunteer battalions; the 16th and 17th.
 Sir Robert was honorary commander in chief of all three battalions.

 Life

 Robert was born in Edinburgh, the son of Bailie Robert Cranston (1815–1892), a pioneer of total abstinence in the early 19th century, and his first wife, Elizabeth Dalgleish.
+A younger sister, Mary Cranston Mason (1846-1932), became a social worker and temperance leader.

 Robert was educated at the Royal High School on Regent Road.
 He did not attend university but was awarded an honorary doctorate (LLD) from the University of Philadelphia in later life.
 He trained in business in London and Paris.

 He was awarded the freedom of the city of Edinburgh on 15 October 1923, shortly before his death.

 He died at home at 19 Merchiston Avenue, Edinburgh following a brief illness and was buried with full military honours in the Grange Cemetery following a service in St. Giles Cathedral.
 The grave lies on the main eastern path.
 It was restored in 2020.